MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-enabledriver.md

 If **IPrintOemUni::EnableDriver** methods are exported by multiple rendering plug-ins, the methods are called in the order that the plug-ins are specified for installation.

-> [!NOTE]
-> Each graphics DDI function can be hooked out by only one rendering plug-in.
+Each graphics DDI function can be hooked out by only one rendering plug-in.
 If multiple plug-ins attempt to hook out the same graphics DDI function, all hook-outs after the first one are ignored.

 For more information about creating and installing rendering plug-ins, see [Customizing Microsoft's Printer Drivers](/windows-hardware/drivers/print/customizing-microsoft-s-printer-drivers).